 Mindset is the window through which you view the world, yourself, and your experiences.
-It is formed of your core beliefs and has a massive influence on how you behave, interact, and walk through life.
-Mindset matters.
+It is formed of your core beliefs and has a massive influence on how you think, behave, and walk through life.

-If you believe that purposeful treats are a joyful aspect of life you will look forward to them and feel a heightened sense of fullness and pleasure compared to if you sneak them and gobble them up shamefully which often leads to over-eating.
+If you believe that purposeful treats are a joyful aspect of life you will look forward to them and feel a heightened sense of fullness and pleasure compared to if you feel shame around eating which can lead to disordered patterns of bingeing or restricting.